LUFA199x/LUFA199x/README.md

 ## Professional Interests

-- Tinkering around and automating processes.
+- Experimenting with new tools and streamlining workflows through automation.
-- Helping people get into the DevOps space one article at a time, one shared resource at a time.
+- Enabling and mentoring aspiring DevOps professionals, sharing knowledge through articles and curated resources..

 <h2 align="center">  <strong> Trust GOD, you will be fine  </strong></h2>